Particl-Community/academy/guides/guide_general_obtaining_part.rst

 .. rst-class:: bignums

 	#.
 Open :term:`Particl Desktop`.
 	#.
-Open the :guilabel:`Swap` module in the dapps menu at the very left and then click on :guilabel:`Start New Exchange`.
+Open the :guilabel:`Swap` module from within the apps menu at the very left and then click on :guilabel:`Start New Exchange`.
 	#.
 Set the number of PART coins you want to obtain and the currency you want to swap for it.
 Then click on the :guilabel:`Next` button.
 	#.
 Review the quote offered by the exchange.
 Click on the :guilabel:`Next` button to confirm.
 	#.
 Send your coins to the address provided and wait for the transaction to be completed.
 This can take several minutes, depending on the exchange and the currency you trade for.